-It is a priority of the administration and staff at North Tahoe School that every student that attends the school will be provided with an environment in which students feel physically safe and have a positive school climate in all activities both within and outside the classroom.
+It is a priority of the administration and staff in the Tahoe Truckee Unified School District that every student that attends the school will be provided with an environment in which students will not only feel physically safe, but that there is also a positive school climate in all activities both within and outside the classroom.
 Assessment occurs monthly by practicing emergency response drills and debriefing the outcomes of these drills to improve our practices.
 We assess our progressive discipline policy and compare data in regards to suspensions.
-Practices to foster a culture of physical and emotional safety include monthly recognitions of behavior expectations, daily recognition of student behavior expectations by honoring students of the month, daily morning announcement reminders to promote school-wide expectations, assemblies to promote positive school culture, and a variety of activities and events throughout the year that are the result from the BEST (Building Effective Schools Together) team's efforts such as WEB (Where Everybody Belongs) mentorship program, GRIT (Academic support for Native Spanish speakers), and HOPE Squad (peer advisors).
+Practices to foster a culture of physical and emotional safety include monthly recognitions of behavior expectations, daily recognition of student behavior expectations using acknowledgement slips, daily morning announcement reminders to promote school-wide expectations, assemblies to promote student safety, and a variety of activities and events throughout the year that are the result from partnering with the school's stakeholders.
 The administration and staff desire to provide a caring, nondiscriminatory, and orderly learning in which all students feel comfortable and take pride in the school and achievements.

-The NTS BEST team is committed to using research-based and school-wide systems to implement positive behavior strategies that develop kind, responsible, and respectful students in a safe learning environment.
-Staff will make an overt effort to positively engage with all NTS community members (students, staff members, parents, community partners) before school, after school, and during passing periods.
-All staff and students will Live Like Laker: Follow directions the first time given, practice active listening, use respectful tone and language, and be your best self.
-NTS administration supports and encourages staff to teach students the meaning of equality, human dignity, and mutual respect, and to enjoy cooperative learning experiences that foster positive interactions in the classroom among students from diverse backgrounds.
+The administration encourages staff to teach students the meaning of equality, human dignity, and mutual respect, and to enjoy cooperative learning experiences that foster positive interactions in the classroom among students from diverse backgrounds.
 Students shall have opportunities to voice their concerns about school policies and practices and to share responsibility for solving problems that affect their school.
-Staff encourages and rewards success in achievement, participation in community projects, and positive student conduct through Advisory classes and surveys/polls.
-North Tahoe School promotes restorative conversations and circles in order to encourage attitudes and behaviors that foster harmonious relations.
+Staff encourages and rewards success in achievement, participation in community projects, and positive student conduct.